NotSnowWhite/Read-to-Filth/README.md

 ## Installation

   A user must first locate the file folder for Read-to-Filth in the command line.
-Once found, the user will type in 'node index.js' to access the readme generator's function and proceed to answer the prompts given.
+Once found, the user will type in 'npm i' to install the packages in the package.json.
+After installing, the user will type into the command line 'node index.js' to access the readme generator's function and proceed to answer the prompts given.
 Once done, click enter a final time and be greeted with text stating success.
 The user can then check in the folder and see their newly created README!

 ## Usage